HL7/case-reporting/source/pages/Reportability_Response_Narrative_Guidance.md

 **(if eICR was manually initiated)**

 > The initial report was manually initiated by a provider.
-It was sent to: "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;","&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".
+It was sent to: "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;", "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".

 **(include and repeat for each Relevant [Reportable Condition PlanDefinition](StructureDefinition-rr-relevant-reportable-condition-plandefinition.html) contained in the RR Communication)**